Dherse/masterproef/content/1_background.typ

 All of the architectures rely on the same components #cite("bogaerts_programmable_2020-1"), those being #gloss("2x2", suffix: "s", long: true), optical phase shifters and optical waveguides.
 These elements are combined in all-optical gates, which can be configured to achieve the user's intent.
 Additionally, to provide more functionality, the meshed gates can be connected to other devices, such as high-speed modulators, amplifiers, etc. #cite("bogaerts_programmable_2020-1", "capmany_programmable_2016", "perez_programmable_2019").

 The primary difference between a feedforward architecture and recirculating architecture is the ability of the designer to make light travel both ways in one waveguide.
 As is known #cite("ghatak_introduction_1998"), in a waveguide, light can travel in two directions with little to no interactions.
 This means that, without additional waveguides or hardware complexity, a photonic circuit can support two guiding modes, one in each direction.
-This property can be used for more efficient routing along anc create more complex and varied structures #cite("bogaerts_programmable_2020-1").
+This property can be used for more efficient routing and the creation of more complex and varied structures #cite("bogaerts_programmable_2020-1").

 As it has been shown#cite("perez_programmable_2019"), recirculating meshes offer the ability to create more advanced structures, such as @iir elements, whereas feedforward architectures are limited to @fir components.
 This is due to the inability of feedforward system to express feedback loops, limiting them to @fir components, whereas recirculating meshes allow the creation of feedback loops and @iir components.
 Indeed, in a feedforward mesh, the typical structure being built is the Mach-Zehnder interferometer.
 In contrast, in a recirculating mesh, one may build structures such as ring resonators, which are inherently @iir components.
-Additionally, recirculating mesh are still capable of expressing structures such as @mzi, meaning that can represent both @iir components and @fir components.
+Additionally, recirculating meshes are still capable of expressing structures such as @mzi, meaning that can represent both @iir components and @fir components.

 #info-box(kind: "conclusion")[
-    The recirculating mesh is more capable as it allows feedback loops, and therefore @iir components, whereas the feedforward mesh is limited to @fir components.
+    The recirculating mesh is more capable as it allows feedback loops and @iir components, whereas the feedforward mesh is limited to @fir components.
 Additionally, recirculating meshes allow light to travel in both directions in a single waveguide, which allows for more efficient routing and more complex structures.
 ]

 === Potential use cases of photonic processors <photonic_processors_use_cases>

 There are many use cases for photonic processors, some of which will be shown in this thesis as examples in @sec_examples.
 However, this section will first discuss areas of particular interest for photonic processors.
 The first and primary advantage of photonic processors is that they can replace the need to develop custom @pic[s], which is extremely expensive.
 They can also be used during the development of said @pic[s] as a platform for prototyping.
 Another one of their advantages, which broadens their reach, is the ability to reprogram the processor in the field, just like a traditional @fpga.
-In the following paragraphs, several broad areas of interest will be discussed, along with examples of applications in those areas.
-Those areas are namely, telecommunication, optical computation, @rf processing, and sensing applications.
+In the following paragraphs, several broad areas of interest will be discussed and  examples of applications in those areas will be mentioned.
+Those areas are telecommunication, optical computation, @rf processing, and sensing applications.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))